speedyfox2019/crawler_classifier_project/README.md

 1. Clone this project to a folder, then go into the folder.
 2. Edit the "configs/development.py" file and fill out the appropriate *test* Twitter credential.
 Highly recommended to use a test account, not your real/personal Twitter.
    ```
+   Fill out the following:
+       TW_USER_NAME
+       TW_EMAIL
+       TW_PASSWORD
-   Fill out the TW_USER_NAME, TW_EMAIL, and TW_PASSWORD in the development.py
+   in the development.py
    ```
 2. Make sure you have docker and docker-compose installed
 3. To start the program (you may need to do sudo):